 Yes.
 In some cases, we will provide a slightly higher salary for selected certifications and skills, including archery, lifeguard certification and WSI, and may occasionally contribute towards the acquisition of such qualifications.

 In our activity departments, equipment and supplies are annually evaluated to be updated or replaced as needed.
 Whether it’s high-quality sports equipment on the field, Mac Books for the studio, waterslides at the pool or go-karts in the extreme sports department, we stay modern in our programming and facilities.
-To see a complete list of facilities, visit our landmarks page.
+To see a complete list of facilities, visit our facilities pages for Airy and Louise.

 You’ll see your department head or unit leader.